SHI-Labs/NATTEN/docs/context.md

 ## Flex Attention + `torch.compile`

 We have been *unable to verify the correctness* of our Flex backend when compilation is enabled under all of our use cases.
-We believe the NATTEN implementation is correct, because:
+We believe this may be a PyTorch bug, because:

 1. everything works as expected without `torch.compile`,
-2. the issues are intermittent and different orderings of the tests sometimes pass,
+2. some cases are intermittent and changing the order of the tests fixes it,
-3. in some cases, forward pass is correct, but backward pass fails.
+3. in some cases, forward pass is correct, but backward pass fails, regardless of order.

-We are working on raising this issue with PyTorch directly, but until then we strongly recommend exercising caution when using this feature.
+We are working on raising this issue with PyTorch directly, but until it is resolved, we strongly recommend exercising caution when using this feature.

-Until then, Flex + compilation is guarded with global context variables, which you can control using the following functions.
+Due to this, Flex + compilation is guarded with global context variables, which you can control using the following functions.